Kia Toipoto is a comprehensive set of actions to help close gender, Māori, Pacific and ethnic pay gaps in the Public Service.

 Kia Toipoto builds on the successful Public Service Gender Pay Gap Action Plan 2018–20, but goes wider than gender and extends to Crown entities.
 Kia Toipoto comes from the saying "Waiho i te toipoto, kaua i te toiroa l let us be united, not wide apart.”
 The name speaks to closing gaps and creating unity and fairness for all peoples.

 By putting Kia Toipoto into action, agencies and Crown entities can achieve the expectations set out in the Public Service Act 2020 and the Government Workforce Policy Statement 2021.
 These require the Public Service to be a good employer and close gender and ethnic pay gaps.
-Under Kia Toipoto, agencies and Crown entities will:
+Under Kia Toipoto, agencies and Crown entities:

 - publish their pay gaps in pay gaps action plans each year